It’s that time of year again when the new registration plates arrive for all new cars registered on or after the 1st September.

 SKL 443H.
 Probably long gone to the scrap yard by now!

-If you’ve ever wondered what the ‘new’ registration format means (it’s been in operation since 2001!) – then read on and impress your friends and relatives at the next pub quiz when we get back to normal!
+If you’ve ever wondered what the ‘new’ registration format means (it’s been in operation since 2001!) – then read on and impress your friends and relatives at your next pub quiz!

 Every car on the road in the UK has to display a number plate, it’s the law.
 The unique combination of letters and numbers enables identification of the vehicle.
 It can be swapped for a personalised plate, but once sold on, must revert to the unique registration plate it was first assigned when originally registered as a new vehicle.